evawanjiru/phase1-final-project/readme.md

 - "Add to Cart" Button: Adds the selected product to the cart.

-- "Confirm Order" Button: Confirms the order and clears the cart.

 - Search Button: Filters products based on the search query.

-- Enter Key in Search Bar: Triggers the search function when Enter is pressed.

 - Clear Cart Button: Clears all items from the cart.